Future Champions: Envisioning a World That Works for All at EDGEof

 The “spirit of time” soon whisked participants away to the final station — “relating,” which was guided by Eric Siu, founder of Touchy Human Camera.
 Here, they explored how to cultivate community to help make their visions reality.
 This station reflected the purpose of Future Champions — to connect and build supportive relationships with our fellow leaders and adventurers.

 For Zack Porges, a research fellow at the Food Innovation Program, the exploration of the four capabilities “created a cross-pollination opportunity allowing for a free flow of ideas across disparate cultural groups and unique perspectives.”

 “It helped clarify my own vision and showed me opportunities I hadn’t explored to make my vision a reality in order to solve social problems while valorizing cultural heritage,” he says.

-After all participants move through the stations, we continue the adventure with a climb to the Edgeof rooftop.
-The sun has already set, and a string of yellow lights shine around us as connect as a newly created community.
-After special guests reflect and share our visions, Levkoff raises a glass to give a toast — “To the realization of all visions in service to a world that works for all!” he says.
+After all the participants moved through the stations, we continued our adventure with a climb to the Edgeof rooftop.
+The sun had already set, and a string of yellow lights glowed around us as we connected as a newly created community.
+Levkoff raised a glass.
+“To the realization of all visions in service to a world that works for all,” he said.

 He continued: “Even though each event brought together a new group of strangers, after having shared a journey together; featured guests, participants and interns alike share in a warm feeling of community and hope for the future — a future in which we all are champions with the leadership capacities to realize our visions.”